xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

 </form>
 ```

-To check if a specific button is clicked:
+You can check by the name attribute if a specific button is clicked.

 ```php
 // Returns a boolean
 $validationResult->isClicked('confirm');
 ```

-To check which button is clicked:
+Without specifying a name, the name attribute value of the clicked button is returned.

 ```php
 // Returns the name of the clicked button or null if no named was clicked